aarcg/GettingAndCleaningDataProject/README.md

 ## Description
 This set of scripts is used to clean and analyze data obtained from the following url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The cleaning process takes the original data, correlates subjects to activites and measurements, subsets the data so it only contains mean and standard deviation measurements, and cleans up variable names.

+The analysis consists of finding the average for all the variables included in the tidy dataset for each subject performing each activity.

 A more complete description of the experiment, along with the original data, can be found at the following site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Usage